 Both of our sons join us for Sunday dinner.
 It’s the perfect time to test out new, more time-consuming dessert recipes.
-But there are days when we’re craving a decadent treat but I don’t want to spend time with scooping and baking individual pans of cookies or making a complicated dessert.
+But there are days when we’re craving a decadent treat but I don’t want to spend time scooping and baking individual pans of cookies or making a complicated dessert.
 That’s why I love cookie bars, and these chocolate chip cookie bars were extraordinary.
-Using high quality, buttery caramel sauce pushed them over the top!

 How to Make Chocolate Caramel Bars

-- Line your baking pan with non-stick foil.
+- PRO-Tip: Line your baking pan with non-stick foil.
 This makes for easy removal and easy cleanup!

-- I used chocolate discs instead of chips, but both work well.
+- You may use chocolate discs instead of chips as both work well.
 Semisweet chocolate is my preference, but bittersweet or even white chocolate chips would be tasty, too.
-If you use the discs, you won’t need the full amount.
+If you use the discs, you will want to decrease the amount.

 - Also, hold back some of the chocolate to press randomly on top of the unbaked bars for a nice presentation.

 - When you drizzle on the caramel, do not go all the way to the edges or it will ooze out and make the edges very sticky.
 Another reason to use non-stick foil!

 - I like making flat disks of dough to cover the caramel.
 If you try to spread out the dough, the caramel layer will disperse as you spread it, and not be even.